ashhraaffff/dicegames-app/README.md

     - Mocked scenarios were used to ensure edge cases like invalid wagers and unexpected game states were handled properly.

 2. **Instrumented Tests**:
-    - Added instrumented tests for the UI and interaction between the fragments.
+    - Created instrumented tests to validate the UI and interactions between fragments, ensuring proper navigation and data flow.
     - Used **Mockito** to simulate a mock die and control the behavior during gameplay, allowing us to test specific scenarios.
     - Leveraged the `@Spy` annotation in our tests to partially mock objects while preserving the real object’s behavior for certain methods, making it easier to validate interactions and results.
     - Tests ensured that buttons, text fields, and other UI elements behaved correctly, and game outcomes updated as expected.

 3. **Bug Fixes and Verification**:
-    - After implementing new functionality, we rigorously tested for potential bugs, ensuring everything from wallet balance persistence to toast messages worked as intended.
+   - After implementing new functionality, we rigorously tested for potential bugs, ensuring that everything from wallet balance persistence to UI updates worked as intended.

 4. **Accessibility Testing**:
     - Integrated accessibility tests with **Espresso**, ensuring compliance with color contrast, font size, and other accessibility standards.